onx3/Astroids/README.md

 - **Flat Visuals**
   - **Challenge**: The game world felt static and lacked depth.
-  - **Solution**: Added parallaxing effects to create a dynamic and visually engaging background.
+  - **Solution**: Added parallax effects for a more dynamic and engaging background.